timewh/helloworld/index.md

 ## (7) wrnote

- --- write a line comment xdc to g_fp!if no comment or only a blank line.
+ write a line comment xdc to g_fp!
+ if no comment or only a blank line.